-Plagiarism is a form of academic misconduct and is taken very seriously at university and can lead to possible exclusion from a course.
-Plagiarism is where you either intentionally, or unintentionally, fail to acknowledge other writers’ words, ideas, or concepts, and/or claim the words, ideas, and concepts as your own.
-However, the use of common knowledge in your discussion is not considered to be plagiarism (i.e. the sky is blue, or the chemical formula for water is H20).
+By acknowledging the work of others, you avoid plagiarism.
+Plagiarism is where you either intentionally, or unintentionally, fail to acknowledge other writers’ words, ideas, or concepts, and/or claim the words, ideas, and concepts as your own and is a form of academic misconduct.
+When you are using common knowledge in your writing, e.g. the sky is blue, or the chemical formula for water is H20, this is not considered to be plagiarism.

 Following are some tips for avoiding plagiarism:

-Plagiarism Checklist (see more ECU Plagiarism Academic Tip Sheet):
+Plagiarism Checklist (for more information see: Plagiarism Academic Tip Sheet (ECU)):

 Edith Cowan University acknowledges and respects the Nyoongar people, who are the traditional custodians of the land upon which its campuses stand and its programs operate.